Hero (2019 Tamil film): Filming

 The film was officially announced with its title Hero on 13 March 2019, with a formal pooja held, marking the commencement of the principal photography.

 Themes and influences

-The Times of India, reviewed the film as a spiritual sequel to Gentleman (1993).
+M. Suganth of The Times of India reviewed the film as a spiritual sequel to Gentleman (1993).
 Some of the scenes and inventions used in the film were actually based on real-life incidents, which includes the salt-water engine and satellites using helium filled balloon.

 Music

 The soundtrack album is composed by Yuvan Shankar Raja, marking his second collaboration with Sivakarthikeyan and P. S. Mithran after Kedi Billa Killadi Ranga (2013) and Irumbu Thirai (2018) respectively.
 All the songs were released as singles, before being released as an album.
 The lyrics for the songs were written by Pa.
 Vijay, G. Rokesh and rap versions were penned by Abby Simone and MC Sanna.

 Marketing

 The title poster, announcing the release date of the film was launched by the makers on 27 July 2019.
 The first look was released on 2 September 2019, on the day of Vinayagar Chathurthi, where Sivakarthikeyan was seen holding a mask.
 The second look was released on 18 October 2019.
 Sivakarthikeyan is presented wearing mask with fire and chaos all around.
 The official teaser was launched by Salman Khan on 24 October 2019.
 The official trailer was released on 13 December 2019.

-As a part of the film's promotional purposes, the makers launched a new Augmented Reality game experience titled Play Hero, on 23 November 2019.
+As a part of the film's promotional purposes, the makers launched a new augmented reality game experience titled Play Hero, on 23 November 2019.
 The latest poster of the film was launched on 28 November 2019.
-The production company KJR Studios, advertised the film in local trains, along with the Salman Khan-starrer Dabangg 3, for which the distribution rights were bought by the company.
+The production company KJR Studios, advertised the film in local trains, along with Dabangg 3, for which the distribution rights were bought by the company.
 The makers also launched a one-of-a-kind upscale promotion, in which the "Hero" symbol is lighted up in buildings.

 On 9 December 2019, the makers launched the official merchandise of the film teaming up with BeatRoute and Fully Filmy.
 Later the following day, on 10 December 2019, the makers released the WhatsApp stickers of the film.
 On 11 December 2019, the makers launched the Augmented Reality filter for Facebook and Instagram.
-Theatrical trailer of the film was released on 13 December 2019, at Sathyam Cinemas in Chennai, and it was later released on YouTube.
+Theatrical trailer of the film was released on 13 December 2019, at Sathyam cinemas in Chennai, and it was later released on YouTube.
 The makers also announced a promotional event at M. A. Chidambaram Stadium, Chennai on 15 December 2019, coinciding with the first ODI match between India and West Indies which was also hosted in Chennai.